mtian999/maomaoyu-ai-webui/README.md

 2. input the values and then submit the form
 3. open and check your supabase project

-## Wanna submit your website on 猫猫鱼.ai?
+## Wanna submit your website on maomaoyu.coffee?

 ### Wanna add you website to our `/startup` page?